NFPA 80: Fire Doors & Other Opening Protectives

 How are rolling steel fire doors different?

 Rolling fire doors follow a separate inspection track in NFPA 80 Chapter 5.
 The headline test is the annual drop test, performed twice (once to verify operation, once after reset to verify reset behavior).
 Closing speed must be between 6 and 24 inches per second.
-The 2025 edition added explicit "trained rolling steel fire door technician" language for who performs the drop test and reset.
+Since the 2022 edition, drop tests and resets are performed by a "trained rolling steel fire door systems technician" — documented training and experience, which can come from manufacturers, vendors, or in-house resources acceptable to the AHJ.

 Are wedges and doorstops on fire doors really a violation?

 Yes.
 Any non-listed device used to hold a fire door open is a violation of NFPA 80 — the door must be self-closing on every operation.
-The only compliant hold-open is a listed electromagnetic hold-open device tied to the fire alarm system that releases the door automatically on alarm activation, smoke detector activation, or loss of power.
+Compliant hold-opens are listed automatic-closing arrangements: an electromagnetic holder released by the fire alarm system, or a closer-holder unit with an integral smoke detector — with the model codes requiring release on smoke detection or power loss.
 Kickdown holders, chains, and wedges are routinely cited.

 Fire-Door-Compliant Hardware